MicrosoftDocs/learn/learn-pr/azure-networking/introduction-azure-private-link/includes/2-what-is-azure-private-link.md

 ## What is Azure Private Link Service?

-Private Link gives you private access from your Azure virtual network to Azure PaaS services and Microsoft Partner services in Azure.
+Private Link gives you private access from your Azure virtual network to PaaS services and Microsoft Partner services in Azure.
 However, what if your company has created its own Azure services that are consumed by your company's customers?
 Is it possible to offer those customers a private connection to your company's services?

-Yes, by using Azure Private Link Service, which enables you to offer Private Link connections to your custom Azure services.
-Consumers of your custom services can then access those services privately (that is, without using the internet) from their own Azure virtual networks.
+Yes, by using Azure Private Link Service.
+This service lets you offer Private Link connections to your custom Azure services.
+Consumers of your custom services can then access those services privately—that is, without using the internet—from their own Azure virtual networks.

 > [!NOTE]
 > There is no charge to use Private Link Service.